 Powerball Multi-Draw lets you easily play the same numbers on up to 26 consecutive drawings at the same time.
-Using the Multi-Draw options helps ensure you don't miss a drawing.
+Using Multi-Draw helps ensure you don't miss a drawing.

 You can also choose the Future Drawing option on your Powerball ticket to play on specific dates.
 So if you feel like an upcoming date will be particularly lucky for you (maybe a birthday, anniversary, or a date containing a lucky number), you can be sure you won't forget to play on that day.

 The Powerball.com FAQ Page points out that if you buy a Powerball card for every possible red ball, you'll be guaranteed to win at least the small prize.
 Of course, you'll have spent $52 to guarantee a $4 win, but if you match some of the white balls on those 39 cards as well, your total winnings will be higher.

 Other than that, there's no secret to choosing winning numbers that will improve your odds.
 The number draw is totally random.
 Some people enjoy trying to work out a lottery strategy, but don't put too much faith in them.

 However, read these lottery-winning tips that really work to find no-nonsense tips that can raise your chances of winning.